eigerco/beerus/README.md

 Beerus is a Starknet Light Client inspired by and using [helios](https://github.com/a16z/helios/).
 The goal is to provide a simple and easy-to-use client to query Starknet state and interact with contracts.

-Beerus leverages the Ethereum light client protocol to obtain a verified starknet state root they leverages storage proofs in order to verify the inclusion of a specific storage value.
+We leverage the Ethereum light client protocol to obtain a verified starknet state root and storage proofs in order to verify the inclusion for a storage value.

 See the [Beerus Book](book/README.md) for more info.